-So, if a 1099-C shows up in your mailbox, your creditor has forgiven the debt, and you shouldn't have to worry about debt collectors.
+So, if a 1099-C appears in your mailbox, your creditor has forgiven the debt, and you shouldn't have to worry about debt collectors.
 But make sure you report the forgiven debt to the IRS.
 The IRS is good at tracking income tax returns that should include canceled debt as income.
 If you are flagged as receiving a 1099-C but do not include it on your tax return, you could face a tax bill plus penalties and interest.

-Because of the confusion old debts cause, let me reiterate that just because a debt is charged off by your creditor does not mean that the debt is forgiven.
+Because of the confusion that old debts cause, let me reiterate that just because a debt is charged off by your creditor does not mean that the debt is forgiven.
 Most creditors pursue old debts until they exhaust all their legal options.
 As long as the statute of limitations has not expired, it is likely you will be contacted by debt collectors.
-You will need to come up with a plan to pay what you owe, or you could wind up in court.
+You will need to come up with a plan to pay what you owe, or you could end up in court.

 Finally, keep copies of your 1099-C and your tax return just in case you need to show proof of your forgiven debt to an errant debt collector.

 To ask a question of the Debt Adviser, go to the "Ask the Experts" page and select "Debt" as the topic.
 Read more Debt Adviser columns and more stories about debt management.